 You can still walk through an entire growing season with him in his lovely, well thought-out, approachable books, The Holistic Orchard and The Apple Grower, always aimed at improving your understanding of what it takes to produce a successful fruit crop.

-Network members may request to be listed as a holistic orchard consultant.
+Network members may request to be listed as a holistic orchard consultants.
 Please contact us to talk through your qualifications and perspective.
 Promoting one's professional services in this space requires a sponsor-type commitment to the network in return.
 We are in particular need of consultants for the western US.

 |What's Next: Networking Connections|